-This information has been provided by the ADP Unemployment Compensation Services to aid you in understanding, preparing for and presenting your case at the unemployment hearing.
-This information should not be construed as legal advice and is intended to be for informational purposes only.
-ADP Unemployment Compensation Services maintains a staff of tenured associates who specialize in preparing and representing our clients in unemployment administrative hearings.
-We encourage you to use this service for all your hearings and related unemployment issues.
+This information has been provided by ADP Unemployment Claims to aid you in understanding, preparing for and presenting your case at the unemployment hearing.
+The ADP Unemployment Claims is staffed to assist you in preparing for each hearing; therefore, we encourage you to use this service for all your hearings and related unemployment issues.
+This guide is not meant to act as legal or tax advice.